specialunderwear/as3-callatevent/readme.rst

 callAtEvent
 ===========

-CallAtEvent is designed to prevent pollution of class files with event handlers.
+``callAtEvent`` is designed to prevent pollution of class files with event handlers.
 Also it will help you separate the code that deals with the event, from the code that deals with your object.